ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 Finally, on this screen click `Choose files` to select the chaincode source to install.

-If you want to use the go version, select the `fabcar.go` chaincode single file from the `fabric-samples/chaincode/fabcar/go` folder that you downloaded from GitHub.
-However, if you prefer to use the node version, select both the `fabcar.js` file and the `package.json` files from the `fabric-samples/chaincode/fabcar/node` folder that was also downloaded from github.
+If you want to use the go version, select the `fabcar.go` chaincode single file from the `chaincode/fabcar/go` folder that resides in the github folder that you cloned earlier from GitHub.
+However, if you prefer to use the node version, select both the `fabcar.js` file and the `package.json` files from the `chaincode/fabcar/node` folder that was also downloaded from github.

 Example install of the go version of the fabcar chaincode: